 dotSize Simply the size of the dots.
-The default makes the dots smaller the more obsercreateOutput For testing purposes.
+The default makes the dots smaller the more observations that are included.

+createOutput For testing purposes.
 Defaults to TRUE.
 If FALSE, no output is generated.

 This function returns the full result of the sPLS-DA.
 It also returns a SNE based plot showing which events that belong to a cluster dominated by the first or the second group defined by the sparse partial least squares loadings of the clusters.